ickb/proposal/README.md

 As seen in [iCKB/CKB Exchange Rate Calculation](#ickbckb-exchange-rate-calculation) for each receipt the equivalent amount of iCKB is well defined.
 The only difference being the incentivization: oversized receipts are subject to a 10% fee on the amount exceeding a standard deposit.

+So far a phase 2 deposit transaction contains receipts and tokens, but a valid transaction must also include at least one cell in input with iCKB Owner Lock, as this lock contains the protocol logic.
+For this purpose any cell with iCKB Owner Lock can be used.

+For user convenience the protocol offers an easy way to include an iCKB Owner Lock in input by using a Public Owner Cell.
+It's defined as a cell with iCKB Owner Lock and no type lock.
+As there is no way to identify the owner, these cells are considered publicly owned and anyone creating one forfeits ownership.
+As such a transaction can consume at most one Public Owner Cell and consuming one requires re-creating a new one in the outputs.

 Summing up, in the second deposit phase, these rules must be followed:

 - The iCKB value of a receipt is calculated as